DevExpress/testcafe/docs/articles/documentation/test-api/authentication/user-roles.md

 Roles can be shared across tests and fixtures.
 You can create roles in a separate helper file and use them in any test fixture that references this file.

+When you switch to a role for the first time, TestCafe internally creates a *branch* of this role for this particular test run.
+All cookies set by your further actions will be appended to this branch.
+This branch will be used whenever you switch back to this role from the same test run.

+For instance, assume that you switch to a role that logs you in on **website A**.
+After you switch to this role, you log in to **website B** in test code.
+TestCafe adds the new cookie to the role branch.
+If you switch to a different role and then back to the initial role in the same test run, you will be logged to **both website A and B**.
+If you switch to this role in a different test, you will be logged in to **website A** only.

 If a website uses [HTTP Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) or [Windows (NTLM)](https://en.wikipedia.org/wiki/NT_LAN_Manager) authentication, use the approach described in [HTTP Authentication](http-authentication.md).

 ## Anonymous Role